The questions and answers below contain general information about summer camp at Silver Lake.

 We are not able to refund deposits or final payments.
 Payments for a cancellation may be applied to another conference, but are not transferable to another child.

-If a camper tests positive or the family is advised to quarantine in the 14 days before camp, every effort will be made to move the registration to an upcoming session.
+If a camper tests positive for Covid-19 or the family is advised to quarantine in the 14 days before camp, every effort will be made to move the registration to an upcoming session.
 Otherwise, a full refund will be available.

 If a family chooses to cancel a registration before April 30, all fees minus the $150 non-refundable deposit may be refunded.
 If they cancel after April 30, a family may receive a refund of up to 50% of the total camp fees.